 1. Bonifacio Global City, Taguig

-With its numbered streets and avenues, skyscrapers and bagel stores BGC are just like a mini-Manhattan or as NYC must have been in the early 20th century – the economic boom the country has been enjoying for a couple of years now here is the most obvious.
+With its numbered streets and avenues, skyscrapers and bagel stores BGC are just like a mini-Manhattan or as NYC must have been in the early 20th century.
+The economic boom the country has been enjoying for a couple of years now, here is the most obvious.
 Office and residential buildings are growing rapidly out of the ground and stores of luxury car brands occupy the corners.

 It’s worth to make a nice stroll after breakfast and explore the area paying special attention to BGC`s street art scenes.
-Since the first street art festival in 2015 many unique and colorful murals from well-known local and international artist decorate the firewalls.
+Since the first street art festival in 2015 many unique and colorful murals from well-known local and international artists decorate the firewalls.

 For a hearty lunch head to Antipolo and discover a hidden gem just outside of Manila, circa an hour drive from BGC.
 This idyllic little eatery called Crescent Moon Cafe and Studio Pottery lies in a garden surrounded by a pond with koi fishes and turtles.

 The place is run by the family of Lanelle Abueva-Fernando, a famous local ceramist who supplies ceramic pieces to several restaurants inland and abroad.
 The café also houses the studio and a store too.
 Should you be interested in the art of pottery Lanelle also runs regular hands-on workshops.